“An engrossing and clever tale’ Anita Shreve

-On a sultry summer’s day in 1980, five friends stumble upon an abandoned lakeside cottage hidden deep in the English countryside.
-For Kat and her friends, it offers an escape; a chance to drop out for a while, with lazy summer days by the lake and intimate winter evenings around the fire.
-But as the seasons change, tensions begin to rise and when an unexpected visitor appears at their door, nothing will be the same again.
+On a hot summer’s day five friends stumble upon an abandoned cottage hidden deep in the English countryside.
+Isolate and run-down, it offers a retreat, somewhere they can escape from the world.
+But as the seasons change, tensions begin to rise.

-Three decades later, Lila arrives at the same remote cottage.
-With her marriage in crisis, she finds solace in renovating the tumbledown house.
-Little by little she wonders about the previous inhabitants.
-How did they manage in such isolation?
-Why did they leave in such a hurry, with their belongings still strewn about?
-Most disturbing of all, why can t she shake the feeling that someone might be watching her?
+Three decades later, Lila arrives at the remote cottage.
+Bruised from a tragic accident and with her marriage in crisis, she finds renovating the tumbledown house gives her a renewed sense of purpose.
+But why did the cottage’s previous inhabitants leave their belongings behind?
+And why can’t she shake the feeling that someone is watching her?

 The Shadow Year is a story of secrets, tragedy, lies and betrayal.
 It’s a tale that explores the light and dark of human relationships and the potential the past has to not only touch our present, but also to alter our future.